shenlab-sinai/ngsplot/README.md

 ## Program Download Location
 For ready-to-install packages and example bam files, go to the [ngs.plot download GDrive](https://drive.google.com/folderview?id=0B1PVLadG_dCKN1liNFY0MVM1Ulk&usp=sharing).

+## Galaxy Tool Shed
+ngs.plot is now available on the [Galaxy tool shed](https://toolshed.g2.bx.psu.edu/view/ngsplot/ngsplot).
+You can also easily find it by searching "ngsplot" for repositories.
+The Galaxy tool shed allows you to install ngs.plot to your local Galaxy instance with a few clicks.
+Of course, you can always install it manually using the files provided under the "galaxy" folder.

 ## Supported Genomes
 ngs.plot has an approach to install genomes on demand.
 It can support for any genome.
 All you need to do is to download an archive file and install it by yourself.
 The genome files can be found in this Google drive folder: [ngs.plot genome folder](https://drive.google.com/folderview?id=0B1PVLadG_dCKNEsybkh5TE9XZ1E&usp=sharing).